Vaishnavi-Todkar/udacity-version-control/README.md

 &nbsp;

-This repo contains the full workflow demonstrating Git version control concepts.This project demonstrates version control workflows and this document will help to understand the commands performed.
+This repo contains the full workflow demonstrating Git version control concepts.and this document will help to understand the commands performed.

+## Additional Notes
+This project demonstrates version control workflows and branch management.

 &nbsp;